With the Prometheus remote-write integration, you can export metrics from k6 Cloud to a self-hosted or managed Prometheus instance.

-The configuration parameters for sending metrics to Prometheus are as follows:
+The parameters for sending metrics to a Prometheus Remote Write instance are as follows:

 |resampleRate||The rate by which the metrics are resampled and sent to the APM provider in seconds.
 Default is 3 and acceptable values are integers between 1 and 10.|

 Each entry in metrics parameter can be an object with following keys:

 |sourceMetric(required)||Name of k6 builtin or custom metric to export, optionally with tag filters. |

 Tag filtering follows Prometheus selector syntax,

 |targetMetric||Name of resulting metric in Grafana/Prometheus.
 Default is the name of the source metric with a k6_ prefix |

 |keepTags||List of tags to preserve when exporting time series.|